heweiye/axdlog.gitlab.io/content/about.md

 I graduated from college in 2012, major is [**Information and Computing Science**](http://slxy.xzit.edu.cn).

-However what I learned was not what I used.

 After I experienced a year of wiring customer service, a year of factory apprentice.
-I switched to **Internet** in 2014.
+I decided to **Internet** in 2014.

 ## Work Experiences